 Glossary

-Can I Obtain A Mortgage in Dubai for An Off-Plan Development?
+Can I Obtain A Mortgage in UAE for An Off-Plan Development?

 Yes, there are 2 options in this case: